cityssm/faster-web-helper/modules/worktechUpdate/README.md

 - Calculate the hash for the record.

-  - If the hash is found in the WorkTech resources, discard record.
+  - If the hash is found in the WorkTech resources, ensure the transaction date/time is correct.

 - If it's a `DC ISSUE` record, create a new resource record.